 Before you start, ensure you have the following:

-A webhook endpoint is a URL on your server where the event data will be sent.
+A webhook endpoint is a URL where the external service will send event data.
 Here’s how to create one:

 const express = require('express');